willjsporter/CV/README.md

 ## Will Porter

-I'm Will, I love puzzles and activities.
-I am a qualified accountant currently studying at Makers Academy and am looking to utilise the things I am best to have a more engaging career.
-I would love to work in an engaging organisation with interesting people, solving problems and learning every day.
+Hi, I'm Will, I love puzzles and activities.
+Given that we spend a third of our time working (and one of the other thirds sleeping) it is super important to me to love my job.
+As such, I am looking for an exciting junior developer role to challenge me and to develop my skills in.

 ## Skills